A general view of the algebraic semantics of \L ukasiewicz logic with product: Preliminaries

 Extending $\Gamma$, similar equivalences are proved for: PMV-algebras and a subclass of lattice-ordered rings with strong unit (unital $\ell u$-rings, shortly); Riesz MV-algebras and Riesz spaces (vector lattices) with strong unit; \textit{f}MV-algebras and \textit{f}-algebras with strong unit.
 The functors that give the equivalences are denoted by $\Gamma_{(\cdot)}$, $\Gamma_{\mathbb R}$ and $\Gamma_f$ respectively.
-See \cite{Birk,BP} for details on the above mentioned structure and \cite{DiND,LeuRMV,LLfMV} for details on the categorical equivalences.
+See \cite{Birk,BP} for details on the above mentioned structures and \cite{DiND,LeuRMV,LLfMV} for details on the categorical equivalences.

-In Table 3, we set the notation of all categories of semisimple and Archimedean structures involved in this investigation.
-We remark that unital and semisimple PMV-algebras and \textit{f}MV-algebras are commutative \cite{BKW,LLfMV}
+In Table 2, we set notations of all categories of semisimple and Archimedean structures involved in this investigation.
+We remark that unital and semisimple PMV-algebras and \textit{f}MV-algebras are commutative.

-There are obvious forgetful functors between the above defined categories and they commute with the $\Gamma$-type functors.
+There are obvious forgetful functors between the above-defined categories and they commute with the $\Gamma$-type functors.
 A natural problem is to define appropriate left adjoints for the forgetful functors.
-We started this investigation in \cite{LLTP1}, where the main tool was the {\em semisimple tensor product of MV-algebras} \cite{Mun} and, in particular, its {\em scalar extension property} \cite{LLTP1}, which will be discussed in the next subsection.
+We started this investigation in \cite{LLTP1}, where the key tool was the {\em semisimple tensor product of MV-algebras} \cite{Mun} and, in particular, its {\em scalar extension property} \cite{LLTP1}, which will be discussed in the next subsection.